WASdev/azure.liberty.aro/README.md

 The offer provisions the following Azure resources and a WebSphere Liberty Operator or Open Liberty Operator.

-* Network resources
-  * A virtual network and two subnets.
 * Computing resources
-  * An Azure Red Hat OpenShift (ARO) cluster if user selects to create a new one, with the followings configurables:
+  * Azure Red Hat OpenShift (ARO) cluster
+     * Dynamically created ARO cluster with
        * Red Hat pull secrets.
        * Service principal client ID.
        * Service principal client secret.
+     * You can also choose to deploy into a pre-existing ARO cluster.
+* Network resources
+  * A virtual network and two subnets.
 * Key software components
-  * A WebSphere Liberty Operator or Open Liberty Operator installed and running on the ARO cluster, per user selection.
+  * A WebSphere Liberty Operator version 1.1.0 or Open Liberty Operator version 0.8.2 installed and running on the ARO cluster, per user selection.
   * An WebSphere Liberty or Open Liberty application deployed and running on the ARO cluster, per user selection:
     * User can select to deploy an application or not.
     * User can deploy own application or a sample application.